nuxt/docs/en/guide/modules.md

 Not all modules will do everything synchronous.
 For example you may want to develop a module which needs fetching some API or doing async IO.
 For this, Nuxt supports async modules which can return a Promise or call a callback.

+## Build Only Modules

+Most modules are only required during development and build time.
+Using `buildModules` helps making production startup faster and also significantly decreasing `node_modules` size for production deployments.
+If you are a module author, It is highly recommended to suggest users installing your package as a `devDependency` and use `buildModules` instead of `modules` for `nuxt.config.js`.

+You module is a `buildModule` unless:
+- It is providing a serverMiddleware
+- It has to register a Node.js runtime hook (Like sentry)
+- It is affecting vue-renderer behaviour or using a hook from `server:` or `vue-renderer:` namespace
+- Anything else that is outside of webpack scope (Hint: plugins and templates are compiled and are in webpack scope)

 ### Use async/await

 <div class="Alert Alert--orange">